So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 So if you see it rise, you’re probably angling it upward when you shoot.

-Try to correct your position and accuracy by using a cradle rest for your rifle, and try not to move your body while you aim to avoid riflescope zeroing problems.
+Try to correct your position and accuracy by using a cradle rest for your rifle.
+Do not move your body while you aim to avoid rifle scope zeroing problems.

-You can also keep your hand between the stock and support to keep your point of direction consistent and keep the rifle steady on the rest!
+I also keep my hand between the stock and support to keep my point of direction consistent and keep the rifle steady on the rest!

 10. Scope Itself